mpleinert/Atom-Cavity-Systems/README.md

 # Atom-Cavity-Systems

-Numerical solving for the steady-state solution of a system consisting of two atoms coupled with different strength to a cavity
+Numerical code to simulate a two-atom-cavity-system.